DSheirer/sdrtrunk/README.md

 # Developer Instructions:

-If you're interested in downloading and compiling the source code, please follow these instructions to use gradle to compile the code.
+If you're interested in modifying and/or compiling the source code, please follow these instructions to use gradle to compile the code.

 ## Build the project
 sdrtrunk uses gradle as the build system.
 You can build it with locally installed gradle or if you do not have/want